 What is a mutual fund?
 Basics, pros and cons

-Mutual funds are defined as a popular type of investment vehicle that pools money from many investors to invest in a variety of investment types.
+Mutual funds are a type of investment vehicle that pools money from many investors to invest in a variety of asset types.
+They can help you diversify your portfolio over the long term.

 What are mutual funds?

-The definition of a mutual fund is an investment that pools your money with that of many other people who share similar investment goals.
+A mutual fund is an investment that pools your money with that of other investors who share similar investment goals.
 Professional money managers use the pool of money to buy securities that can help achieve the mutual fund's specified objectives.

-Mutual funds may be an appropriate retirement investment because they offer professional management and diversification.
-They are not FDIC insured and involve investment risks, including possible loss of principal and fluctuation in value.
+Mutual funds offer professional management and diversification, but they involve investment risks, including possible loss of principal and fluctuation in value.

-There are a variety of types of mutual funds, but they usually fall under one of the following four categories:
+There are a variety of types of mutual funds, which usually fall under one of the following four categories:

-• Equity (stock) funds: These are funds that are invested in corporate stock of publicly traded companies.
+• Equity (stock) funds are invested in corporate stock of publicly traded companies.
 These funds can be classified based on a variety of components, including company size, industry or sector type, or based on potential growth and value.

-• Bond funds: These are made up of debt instruments that the government or corporations issue to investors to raise capital.
+• Bond funds are made up of debt instruments that the government or a corporation issues to investors to raise capital.
 They often carry less risk than stock funds; however, they may have less potential for growth.

-• Money market funds: These types of mutual funds invest in cash or cash-equivalent short-term debt from entities like the government or corporations.
+• Money market funds invest in cash or cash-equivalent short-term debt from entities like the government or corporations.
 Money market funds are generally considered to be a low-risk investment.

-• Hybrid funds: Hybrid funds are comprised of at least two or more asset classes—typically a blend of stocks and bonds.
-One of the most popular forms of hybrid funds is called balanced funds, which is a type of portfolio that invests 60% in stocks and 40% in bonds.
+• Hybrid funds are comprised of at least two or more asset classes — typically a blend of stocks and bonds.
+One of the most popular forms of hybrid funds are called balanced funds, which typically invest 60% in stocks and 40% in bonds.

 Pros and cons of mutual funds

-Mutual funds can be an efficient and cost-effective means of investing money.
-Some pros and cons of investing through mutual funds may include:
+Mutual funds can be an efficient and cost-effective means of investing money; however they also come with risks and tradeoffs.
+Some pros and cons of mutual funds include:

-• Diversification: When you invest in mutual funds, you have the opportunity to invest in a variety of different types of stocks and bonds from a number of industries.
-This strategy exposes you to less risk than purchasing individual securities, as one holding’s poor performance may be offset by others performing well.
+• Diversification: When you invest in mutual funds, you can invest in a variety of different types of stocks and bonds from a variety of industries.
+This typically exposes you to less risk than purchasing individual securities, as one asset’s poor performance may be offset by others performing well.

-• Small investment amounts: While your investment strategy depends on your funds’ rules, you may be able to make smaller contributions that can grow over time.
+• Low barrier to entry: While your investment strategy depends on your fund's rules, you may be able to make smaller contributions that can grow over time.

-• Professional money management: Mutual funds provide professional management, ongoing supervision of your holdings and automatic diversification – all important elements of a well-rounded investment strategy.
+• Professional money management: Mutual funds provide professional managment, ongoing supervision of your holdings and diversification within the fund.

-• Liquidity: Because shares can be redeemed on any business day, mutual funds provide liquidity—and because shares of a mutual fund are priced daily, you always know the value of your investment.
-Because investment returns and principal values will vary with market conditions, an investor's shares may be worth more or less than their original purchase price.
+• Liquidity: Mutual funds provide liquidity – and because shares of a mutual fund are priced daily, you always know the value of your investment.

-• Potential for loss: Mutual funds are not FDIC insured and may lose principal and fluctuate in value.
+• Potential for loss: Mutual funds may lose principal and fluctuate in value.

-• Cost: A mutual fund may incur sales charges either up-front or on the back end that are passed on to the investors.
-In addition, some mutual funds can have high management fees.
+• Costs: A mutual fund may incur sales charges either upfront or on the back end that are passed on to the investors.
+Some mutual funds can have high management fees and it's especially important to pay attention to the annual fees charged to invest in a mutual fund, since they can erode your returns.

 • Tax implications: